gcclinux/EasyEdit/docs/FILE-SYSTEM-ACCESS-API.md

 ## Overview

-EasyEdit now supports the **File System Access API** in modern browsers (Chrome, Edge, Opera), providing near-native file access capabilities in the web version.
+EasyEditor now supports the **File System Access API** in modern browsers (Chrome, Edge, Opera), providing near-native file access capabilities in the web version.
 This brings the web experience much closer to the Electron desktop app.

 ## What's New?